zesterer/tao/README.md

 - [ ] Monadic IO (or an effect system?)
 - [ ] Do notation
 - [ ] LLVM/Cranelift backend

-## Why?

-Tao is primarily a personal hobby project.
-I have no real aspirations for the language, and I plan to spend a lot of time changing the syntax and semantics as my ideas about language design evolve.
-If you find the language interesting, feel free to give it a try!

 ## Interesting features